geometric-intelligence/ece3/README.md

 Instructor: Nina Miolane.

-TAs: Biswal, Monsij.
-Paraskevas, Orestis.
-Quevedo, Alejandro.
-Yue, Bella.
+TAs: Monsij Biswal, Orestis Paraskevas, Alejandro Quevedo, Bella Yue.

 You can access and run the lecture slides and lab notebooks by clicking on the Binder link below.